websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-structures-and-templates-by-using-the-rest-api.md

 | --- | --- |
 | $1 | `siteId`|

-The following code shows the JSON output generate by the script.
+The following code shows the JSON output generated by the script.
 The script returns all the Structures in the Site.
 In this example you can see a single Structure identified by an `id` and a `name`.

 ```json
    {